Platform exclusivity: Impact of exclusivity on sales

 By contrast, the Wii's eighth generation successor, the Wii U, was hampered by a weak lineup of launch titles, an unclear vision for its Wii U GamePad peripheral, and a resulting lack of third-party support.
 Nintendo relied primarily on exclusives from its first-party franchises—such as Mario Kart 8, Super Smash Bros. for Wii U, and the new IP Splatoon—in order to grow the fledgling console's market share.
 The Wii U never reached the same market share as its competitors, PlayStation 4 and Xbox One, and manufacturing was discontinued in 2017.
 Some writers did note that in terms of critical reception, the Wii U did have a stronger library of exclusive titles than its competitors at the time.
-As of March 2016, the Wii U had more exclusive titles with aggregate scores on Metacritic within the "Good" (75-89) and "Amazing" (89-100) ranking tiers than PS4 and Xbox One combined, and the most within the "Amazing" category (Bayonetta 2, Super Mario 3D World, and Super Smash Bros.; the PS4 only had one "Amazing"-ranked game, Bloodborne, and Xbox One had none).
+As of March 2016, the Wii U had more exclusive titles with aggregate scores on Metacritic within the "Good" (75-89) and "Amazing" (89-100) ranking tiers than PS4 and Xbox One combined, and the most within the "Amazing" category (Bayonetta 2, Super Mario 3D World, and Super Smash Bros.; the PS4 only had one "Amazing"-ranked game at the time, Bloodborne, and Xbox One had none).

 The eighth generation of consoles was dominated primarily by the PlayStation 4 and Nintendo Switch.
 Microsoft's Xbox One console faced criticism for not having as many "compelling" exclusives, with critics citing Microsoft's weaker array of first-party studios as a factor.
 Microsoft has also increasingly preferred dual releases on Microsoft Windows and Xbox One over full Xbox console exclusivity, and deals for console ports of existing PC games to be timed exclusives to Xbox One.
-In addition, the company has focused on other distinguishing features of its ecosystem, bolstering an emphasis on backward compatibility, its Xbox Game Pass subscription service, and making major studio acquisitions to bolster its first-party development, including most prominently ZeniMax Media—parent company of Bethesda Softworks and Id Software.
-Microsoft stated that it would honor the multi-platform releases and exclusivity contracts for games already in development (such as Bethesda-published Deathloop, which is exclusive to PlayStation 5), but that future games would be "first and better" on Xbox.
+In addition, the company has focused on other distinguishing features of its ecosystem, including an emphasis on backward compatibility and its Xbox Game Pass subscription service.
+In the late-2019s and early-2020s, Microsoft made multiple major studio acquisitions to bolster its first-party development, including most prominently ZeniMax Media—parent company of Bethesda Softworks and Id Software.
+Microsoft stated that it would honor the multi-platform releases and exclusivity contracts for games already in development (such as Bethesda-published Ghostwire: Tokyo and Deathloop, which were console exclusives for PlayStation 5), but that future games would be "first and better" on Xbox.